learn-co-curriculum/phase-0-intro-to-css/README.md

 ## Applying CSS to an HTML Document

-Enough reading about HTML and CSS.
-Let's move on to the next lesson to edit some CSS code and see how it will change the way the HTML document is displayed in the browser.
+Enough reading about HTML and CSS!
+Let's move on to the next lesson to edit some CSS code and see how it changes the way the HTML document is displayed in the browser.

 [type selectors documentation]: https://developer.mozilla.org/en-US/docs/Web/CSS/Type_selectors